Port Arthur mansion to undergo next round of renovations following storm damage - Port Arthur News

 “Since the damage to the railing has caused an unsafe environment, the repairs need to be completed.”

-Build in 1906 at 100 Woodworth Boulevard near the present-day seawall, the historical landmark has 14 rooms — four bedrooms, four bathrooms, and three fireplaces.
+Built in 1906 at 100 Woodworth Boulevard near the present-day seawall, the historical landmark has 14 rooms — four bedrooms, four bathrooms, and three fireplaces.
 Following the deaths of Rome Hatch and Mary Woodworth, the mansion was left to the City of Port Arthur.

 It is on the National register of Historic Places, and has served as a venue for weddings and parties.